jlegatheaux/cnss/README.md

 nodeObj.getInterfaceState(int iface)
 ```

-The node control algorithm processing steps or *upcalls* can also use the public methods of the following objects:
+The node control algorithm processing steps or can use the public methods of the following objects:

 ```java
 class Packet